 In most cases, entry and non-management level employees don’t have the guts to talk directly to anyone from the leadership and management team.
-So your best bet for getting a feel of the office gossip are the supervisors — their team members talk to them, and you in turn can find out what they’re talking about.
+So your best bet for getting a feel of the office gossip is the supervisors — their team members talk to them, and you, in turn, can find out what they’re talking about.
 You’re not going to do this to gossip, but just to find out what people are saying, so you can then quell bad rumors about the company and policy changes, among other things.

 Ask Other Leaders to Play Mediator When Personal Gossip Runs Amok

 Business-related gossip is easier to stop, compared to gossips of a more personal nature.
 What can you do in case a gossip like Susan’s infects your team?
 Are your leadership skills and communication know-how enough to stop the gossip from ruining someone’s career and personal life?
 Is it even your responsibility?

 In cases like Susan’s, the best possible thing you can do is to give the victim a chance to air their voice.
 Talk to the employee in concern, tell him or her about the rumors going around, and offer a chance to clear his or her name.